Helmholtz-UFZ/saqc/docs/GettingStarted.md

 # Getting started with SaQC

-Requirements: this "getting started" assumes that you have Python version 3.6.1 or newer installed, and that both your operating system and Python version are in 64-bit.
+Requirements: this tutorial assumes that you have Python version 3.6.1 or newer installed, and that both your operating system and Python version are in 64-bit.

 ## Contents